xaviervia/tessellation/README.md

 The **upside**: this approach is far more powerful than the helper one.
 By moving the logic upstream from the effect to the state, we got the actual generation embedded in the application update function, which means that now any effect can use it.

 “But the number generation became coupled with the reducer!
 Isn’t it better to have it in a decoupled helper!” you say.
-Yes and no. The fact is that is being done in a reducer is absolutely correct.
+Yes and no. The fact is that this logic is now being done in a reducer is absolutely correct.
 It’s application logic, so it should be part of the state update function one way or another.
 We can still extract a helper for the point generation, but it will have a completely different signature from the `getRandomizedPoints` helper.

 Sometimes, decoupling just means **coupling with the right thing**.